EricssonResearch/iot-certificates/README.md

-# This repo is not in use
+# This repo is not in use, refer to https://github.com/EricssonResearch/CBOR-certificates